Tissue Flap Surgery for Breast Reconstruction

 Tissue flap surgery is done by a plastic surgeon.
 The breast surgeon who does your mastectomy can refer you to a plastic surgeon with special training in breast reconstruction.

 You will meet with the plastic surgeon before your mastectomy to discuss the best procedure for you.
 The surgeon can show you pictures of other women who had the surgery you are considering.
-Ask to see both the best and worst results so you can get a better idea of what can happen.
-You can also ask to talk to women who have had the surgery.
+You can ask to talk to women who have had the surgery.

 If you are not comfortable with the surgeon or the recommended treatment, you can see another surgeon to get a second opinion.